checkly/docs.checklyhq.com/site/content/learn/playwright/testing-account-settings.md

 ---
-title: Testing account settings with Playwright
+title: How to Test Account Settings with Playwright
 subTitle: Modifying account settings with a file upload
 date: 2020-07-22
 author: Giovanni Rago